History of Inglewood Oil Field

 Even in the early days of oil drilling, the Inglewood Oil Field was recognized as one of the few examples of orderly development.

-Below is a partial List of Early Operators of the Inglewood Oil Field.
+Below is a partial list of operators of the Inglewood Oil Field:

 Petroleum Securities Company (Rubel)

 Standard Oil Company of California (1924)